bhkjhbkjb/design-vertical-hard-tasks/design-vertical-hard-tasks/references/prompt-and-internal-pack.md

 ## Minimum sufficient disclosure

+**Register rule:** Match the communication form to the real workflow.
+A colleague chat may be loose; a legal, compliance, technical, or executive assignment may be formal.
+Authenticity comes from the evidence-to-decision relationship, not compulsory casual phrasing.

 Put in the prompt:

+- the trigger event and why the work is needed now;
 - the real goal and necessary business context;
+- decision-critical observations, anomalies, operating figures, and known alternatives;
 - the time anchor;
 - source and data boundaries;
+- the judgment, decision, diagnostic order, or next action required;
 - core deliverables and editability requirements;
+- the downstream user and intended use when they affect the artifact;
 - formulas or definitions that affect correctness or uniqueness;
 - missing-data, uncertainty, and prohibited-fabrication behavior;
 - hard constraints that a real requester would state.